jnk0le/cortexm-AES/README.md

 However in some cases it's still possible when running at reduced clock, with flash configured to 0ws and explicitly disabled prefetch.
 - None of the currently available implementations protects against power/EMI analysis or glitch attacks.
 - using implementations on wrong microarchitecture might introduce timming leaks (e.g. CM3_1T run on CM7).
-- Unrolled ciphers might perform slower than looped versions due to (usually LRU) cache pressure and flash waitstates. (like STM32F4 with 1K ART cache and up to 8WS)
+- Unrolled implementations might perform slower than looped versions due to (usually LRU) cache pressure and flash waitstates. (like STM32F4 with 1K ART cache and up to 8WS)
 - input/output buffers might have to be word aligned due to use of ldm,stm,ldrd and strd instructions.
 - for optimization gimmicks refer to [pipeline cycle test repo](https://github.com/jnk0le/random/tree/master/pipeline%20cycle%20test)
 - included unit tests don't cover timming leaks (performance difference on different runs may not be a data dependent ones,